 A culture isn't in style some of the time and out of style the rest.

-"You shouldn't take cultural artefacts with immense amounts of significance and reduce them down to a fashion statement.
-While you are appreciated as 'trendy' and 'hipster', I am forced to deal with the harassment and racism because of the colour of my skin.
+"You shouldn't take cultural artifacts with immense amounts of significance and reduce them down to a fashion statement.
+While you are appreciated as 'trendy' and 'hipster', I am forced to deal with the harassment and racism because of the color of my skin.
 I am left with the stigma [of the culture] forever."